 Who Are The Third Party Presidential Candidates?

-TIP: Check out past Presidential elections on 270 to win to see how past races have been upset.
+TIP: Check out past Presidential elections on 270 to see how past races have been upset.
 Roosevelt’s 1912 election is a notable example.
 In 1968 and 1948 the states’ rights movement did this, and in 1892 the Progressive People’s Party did this in the Presidential election.

 Is Voting For a Third Party a Vote for the Other Team?
 Does Voting Third Party Split the Vote?

 TIP: How voting for a third party affects a race depends on your state or region (see: does my vote count?).
 If it is a swing-district or swing-state then voting for a third party could change the entire election (see Bush vs. Gore 2000).
-If however, you are voting against an active majority, then a third party vote does very little and can even make an important statement.
+If however, you are voting against an active majority, then a third party vote does very little and can even make a statement.

 Third Parties Explained: US History Review.